 Lindblad Legacy Anchored in Conservation

-Sven-Olof is the founder, CEO and co-chair of the board of directors of Lindblad Expeditions, which offers exploration trips aboard small ships to lesser known places in an environmentally responsible manner.
 The company has a strategic alliance with National Geographic as a fellow pioneer in global exploration to enable travellers to better experience the natural world and capture it via photography.
 For his numerous contributions to environmental awareness and protection, Sven-Olof is listed on the United Nations Environment Programme’s Global 500 Roll of Honour.
 His photography has appeared in National Geographic and Smithsonian magazines as well as in his own photo books on Alaska, Baja California and Tanzania’s Serengeti National Park.

-Bilingual in Spanish with a background in communications, Kristin travels the planet to document and share meaningful stories.
+With a background in communications, Kristin travels the planet to document and share meaningful stories.
 Her writing has appeared in publications from Scientific American to Newsweek.
 She also fundraises via Kristin Lindblad Philanthropy and the Wanderlust Fund, a joint venture with her husband, to support organizations dedicated to cultural and environmental protection, global relief efforts, children and the arts.
 An avid scuba diver, Kristin created OCEANSCAPES, an artivism platform that features her underwater photography to inspire social action.

 What inspired your respective interests in cultural and environmental protection?